leofuturer/eDrops3/README.md

 NOTE: Remember that setting environment variables only makes them available in that particular terminal window.
 If you open new windows, make sure to set them again.

-To set an environment variable for the backend (such as for debugging Loopback), modify your `backend.env` file in the `deploy/dev/` folder.
-Then restart the edrop_backend container (see above for the command to do this).
+To set an environment variable for the backend container (such as for debugging Loopback), modify your `backend.env` file in the `deploy/dev/` folder.
+Then restart the entire docker-compose set of containers (see commands below, `docker-compose stop` and then `docker-compose start`).

 ## Useful Commands
 SSH into EC2: